disqus/disqus-install-examples/bludit/README.md

 # Bludit installation instructions

-[Bludit](https://www.bludit.com) out of the box came with Disqus plugin.
+[Bludit](https://www.bludit.com) out of the box comes with Disqus plugin.
 You need to enable and configure with the `shortname` tag.

 1. In the sidebar of your admin area, select **Plugins**.
 2. Search for `Disqus` plugin.